Selling A House In 6 Steps: A How-To Guide

 At this stage of the selling process, you’ll also want to complete a Seller’s Disclosure form.
 Being transparent with prospective buyers about issues with the property is essential.
 Work with your agent to properly disclose property issues so they don’t come as a surprise on a home inspection.
 If you don’t disclose a property defect, it could lead to the sale falling through, or worse, you could end up in court.

 4. Review And Negotiate Offers

 The goal of listing your home is to receive an offer, or hopefully several, from buyers.

 The buyer’s agent will typically send written offers to your listing agent.
 An offer will include the price that the buyers are willing to pay.
 In most markets, the price will usually be a bit lower than the listing price.
 However, if you are selling during a seller’s market – when demand is especially high for homes – you might receive offers from buyers who are willing to pay above listing price to nab your home.

 You have three options when you receive an offer.
 You can accept the offer as-is, you can reject the offer outright or you can make a counteroffer.
 If an offer comes in at a price that is too low, you and your agent can send a counteroffer with a new price.
 You might go through several rounds of counteroffers before reaching an agreement.

 Once you receive an offer you like, you can accept it.
-To do this, you and the buyers will sign a contract stating the sales price and the date in which the new owners will move in and you will vacate the home.
+To do this, you and the buyers will sign a contract stating the sales price and the closing date on which the new homeowners will move in and you will vacate the property.